newshok/NTP_monitor_exp_Eatwatchdog/README.md

 sudo tc qdisc del dev {nw_interface1} root

 4-2) Experiment 2

+ *Experiment 2 Constraints
+1) The monitor must also be a server that serves as an NTP server.
+2) The monitor must be at least 2 Startum.
+If the above two conditions are met, the 'ntpd' and 'ntpdate' commands can be used to determine the synchronization server of the monitor.

 * Add delay to all outbound traffic of the monitor

 sudo tc qdisc add dev {nw_interface1} root netem delay 500ms 20ms